1. Important information and who we are

 We share your personal data within the Eighteen48 Group.
-This may involve transferring your data outside the European Economic Area (EEA).
+This may involve transferring your data outside of the UK.
 We will ensure your personal data is protected by requiring all our group companies to follow the same rules when processing your personal data.
 These rules are called “binding corporate rules”.

 Please contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the EEA.